Christian Standards Part 3(b): Man's Journey on Earth

 How the ‘Christian Path’ was made

 Some people find Christian standards mentioned below difficult because they do not understand the labours expended by the Lord Jesus who makes the Christian path available to us.
 Experience and knowledge are two different things.
-One can read about the famine faced by the underprivileged in the world today.
-That will be knowledge but not have experience.
+For instance, reading about the famine faced by the underprivileged in the world today is knowledge but not experience.
 The physical experience of hunger will give you much more understanding of those suffering in a famine.
 If you do not have such an opportunity to experience hunger, try skipping lunch and dinner for a few days.
-It is the best experience available, but still a bit short as you know that food is just at the fridge.
+It is the best experience available, but still a bit short as you know that food is just in the fridge.

 Similarly, we can read about the Lord Jesus’ suffering on earth to provide us a path to eternal life and that is knowledge.
 However, for us to experience how He suffered for us, we have to spend some time to meditate on the subject.
 I encourage believers to allocate some quiet time each day to soberly consider the process of the Lord’s crucifixion.
-How he suffered the ridicule, the torture, the slow and excruciating pains he felt each time he moved to breathe when nailed to the cross.
-Furthermore, he not only took one man’s sins but the sins of everyone on the planet: the past, present and future.
-The immensity of these sins lain on the Lord Jesus is beyond our comprehension and finally, because of our sins, He suffered the separation of fellowship from God His Father.
+The Lord suffered the ridicule, torture, slow and excruciating pains each time He moved to breathe when nailed to the cross.
+Furthermore, He not only took one man’s sins but the sins of everyone on the planet: the past, present and future.
+The immensity of these sins laid on the Lord Jesus is beyond our comprehension and finally, because of our sins, He suffered the separation of fellowship from God His Father.

-When these meditations prick you and bring you to the brink of tears, then you would have experienced the price paid to create this Christian path that we walk.
+When these meditations prick your feelings and bring you to the brink of tears, then you would have experienced the price paid to create the Christian path.
 With this experiential understanding, the Lord’s Christian standards will not be difficult to keep.
 Isaac Watts in the hymn expressed it well when he writes:

 Were the whole realm of nature mine